Download the App

 Lyric’s breath caught.
 He opened his eyes.

-The glade glowed.
-Arden was part of it—bathed in that same gold shimmer, her face calm, though her hands trembled slightly.
 Then the light faded.
 The oak stood taller.
 Healthier.
 The clearing hummed with quiet life, and the forest’s whispers returned—soft, but lighter now.
 As if exhaling.

 Lyric stared at the tree.
 “How did you do that?”

 Arden opened her eyes.
 The glow left her skin, but something steady remained.
+She looked changed—but not weakened.
+Anchored.

 “I didn’t,” she said.
 “The forest did.
 I just helped it find you again.”

 He didn’t speak.
 Couldn’t.
 The truth in her words left no space for doubt.
+The magic hadn’t come from her.
+Or from him.
+But from something between them.

 “Why me?” he asked.